 About

-Founded by producer Cody Greenwood, Rush’s vision is to create content that shapes and shakes people, breaks boundaries and uncovers stories that are felt and heard long after people watch them.
+Founded by producer Cody Greenwood, Rush’s vision is to create content that shapes and shakes people, breaking boundaries and uncovering stories that are felt and heard long after people watch them.
 It has achieved this by working with some of Australia’s most distinctive filmmaking voices and fostering collaborations united by a passion for unique and cinematic visions.

 The company’s documentary and short films have garnered international acclaim at festivals, including documentary ‘Under the Volcano’ which premiered at SXSW and was nominated for ‘Best Australian Documentary’ at the Sydney Film Festival.
 Distributed globally by Universal Pictures, the film tells the story of the legendary Beatles producer Sir George Martin and AIR Studios, the recording studio he built in the Caribbean in the 1980’s.

-Rush Films also produced the award winning documentary ‘Girl Like You’, which follows the raw and intimate journey of a young woman as she watches her partner transition from male to female.
+Rush Films produced Stan Original ‘Renee Gracie', directed by award winning filmmakers Frances Elliott and Samantha Marlowe, which won the Australian Directors Guild Award in 2025.
+She also produced Frances and Samantha’s award-winning documentary ‘Girl Like You’, which follows the raw and intimate journey of a young woman as she watches her partner transition from male to female.
 The documentary is streaming on Netflix and won the Australian Writer’s Guild and Australian Screen Editors Award for best broadcast documentary.

 CODY GREENWOOD